-- Computer Technology
+- Nursing

-- Future Machinists of America

-- TRIO Students to Scholars

 - Phi Theta Kappa

 - Social & Psychological Sciences Club

-- Veterans Club
+- Veterans

-- Nursing Club
+- Welding

 FORMATION OF STUDENT ORGANIZATIONS (ARTICLE 7, CONSTITUTION OF THE ASSOCIATED STUDENTS OF HELENA COLLEGE)

 The Student Government Association of Helena College welcomes the formation of student organizations whose purpose helps develop attitudes and practice of good citizenship, promotes harmonious relations with the community, provides a forum for student expression, establishes student activities, and promotes the general welfare of the College.
 Formal club recognition by ASHC allows for access to funding paid by all students each semester in addition to college facilities for meetings and activities.
 Students interested in establishing a new club should review the ASHC constitution for requirements.